sourapdatta/Projects/AirBnB_Analysis/AirBnB_Analysis.md

 listings_dim <- dim(listings)
 ```

 * Listings has 25275 rows and 95 columns.

-&nbsp;

 **Column names of the datasets**